How to Handle IRS CP2000 Notices (Underreporter Inquiry)

 - You have the right to contest penalties and appeal a CP2000 determination.
 But you must ask.

 You can get expert help resolving your CP2000 notice.

 What you need to know about CP2000 notices

-When your tax return doesn't match income information the IRS has, the IRS sends a notice.
-It’s usually a CP2000 notice (also called an underreporter inquiry).
+When your tax return doesn’t match income information the IRS has (like Forms W-2 and 1099), the IRS sends a notice.
+It’s usually a CP2000 notice, also called an underreporter inquiry.

 What to do if you get one of these notices?
 There’s a process.
 You or your tax pro will need to investigate the issue more and get back to the IRS within a certain amount of time.
 And, if the IRS says you owe penalties, that’s something you’ll need to take care of, too.

 How to respond to a CP2000 notice

 1. Evaluate your situation and decide on the right response.

 Start by validating that you owe more taxes.
 To do that, you’ll need to determine whether you correctly reported the income in question on your tax return.
 Here’s how: